Google Adsense has rolled out a new family of ad formats called Page-level Ads to experiment with a new format of ads for website publishers.

 How to Add Page-level Adsense Ads in WordPress

-Implementing Page-level Ad is easy as adding any other Ad unit, but it needs to be placed in a unique location within your WordPress website.
+Implementing Page-level Ad for website publishers or authors is easy as adding any other Ad unit, but it needs to be placed in a unique location within your WordPress website.

-Follow the instructions below to generate the required page-level Adsense code and add it in your WordPress.
+Follow the instructions below to generate the required page-level Adsense code and add it to your WordPress.

 - Login to your Adsense account to see if you are approved for the feature.

-- Navigate to My Ads tab on top menu.
+- Navigate to the My Ads tab on the top menu.